nkh361/Rogue-Exploring-the-Dungeons-of-Doom/the_team.md

 named Franklin.

 Hari - I'm a master's student in computer science and enjoy playing sports whenever I get the chance.

+Mazin- I'm a masters student in Computer Science Engineering program.
+I enjoy tring different foods at restaurants and have a keen interest in new tech and games.
+I'm interested in app development.